-44. The standing committees to be appointed by the President shall be the Finance Committee, the Board of Examiners and such other committees as may be so specified by the By-laws or by resolution of the Board of Directors.
+44. The standing committees to be appointed by the President shall be the Finance Committee, the Board of Examiners, and such other committees as may be so specified by the By-laws or by resolution of the Board of Directors.
 The Finance Committee shall have direct supervision of the financial affairs of the Institute.
 All of its members shall be members of the Board of Directors.
-The Board of Examiners shall consider the qualifications of applicants for election and for transfer, whose applications have been received by the National Secretary and which are in conformity with Article III, and shall report its findings to the Board of Directors for action.
+The Board of Examiners shall consider the qualifications of applicants for election and for transfer, whose applications have been received by the Secretary and which are in conformity with Article III, and shall report its findings to the Board of Directors for action.
 All of its members shall be Fellows of the Institute.

-Each standing committee shall include at least one member of the Board of Directors.
 All committees shall be directly responsible to the Board of Directors, shall act under its direction, and shall perform such duties and have such powers as specified in this Constitution, in the By-laws, and as delegated to them by the Board of Directors.
-The Board of Directors may, at any time, at its own discretion, remove any or all members of any committee and appoint others.
-The terms of the members of all standing and special committees shall terminate at the close of the administrative year, July 31, or as soon thereafter as their successors are appointed.
+The Board of members of any committee and appoint others.
+The terms of the such Section, but a Fellow, Member, or Associate shall be entitled members of all standing and special committees shall terminate at the close of the administrative year, July 31, or as soon thereafter as their successors are appointed.

-45. All official communications of committees to the Board of Directors shall be made through the National Secretary unless otherwise specially ordered by the Board of Directors.
+45. All official communications of committees to the Board of Directors shall be made through the Secretary unless otherwise specially ordered by the Board of Directors.

 46. The Board of Directors may, at its discretion, appoint Local Honorary Secretaries to represent the Institute in foreign countries.
-Such appointments shall be made for a period of two (2) years and may be renewed.
+Such appointments shall be made for a period of two (2) years and may be renewed